Bestra/ember-training-slides/slides.md

 - Ember will generate a controller for you based on your route definition
 - Don't let Ember do that.

 ^
 - Ember provides Controller, ObjectController, and ArrayController
 - ObjectController and ArrayController proxy their models
 - 'model' is aliased to 'content'
 - Proxying is [on the way out](https://github.com/emberjs/rfcs/pull/15), so avoid it if possible

 ---
+# Controllers are decorators

+- display the same model in many contexts
+- logic specific to a particular view/template
+- logicless templates == logic in controllers

+---
 # Controllers are singletons